Aparna Balamurali: Early life

-Aparna was born in Thrissur, Kerala, India to KP Balamurali Menon, a music director and Shobha Balamurali.
+Aparna was born in Thrissur, Kerala, India to K. P. Balamurali Menon, a music director and Shobha Balamurali.
 She attended Devamatha CMI Public School.
+She studied architecture at Global Institute of Architecture, Palakkad.
+It was through her college instructor, Unnimaya Prasad, that she received an opportunity to audition for Maheshinte Prathikaram.

 Career

 In 2015, Aparna's debut movie Oru Second Class Yathra was released.
 She rose to fame with her film named, Maheshinte Prathikaaram (2016).
 She also starred in a comedy Oru Muthassi Gadha (2016).
 She made her Tamil debut in 8 Thottakkal (2017).
 She played in Sunday Holiday (2017) and Thrissivaperoor Kliptham (2017).
 In both films, she is paired opposite Asif Ali.
 Her 2018 releases are Kamuki and B. Tech.
 She has been cast as the Tamil film's heroine in Sarvam Thaala Mayam (2019) starring G. V. Prakash Kumar.
 Her subsequent films in Malayalam were Mr. & Ms. Rowdy (2019) and Jeem Boom Bhaa (2019).
 She appeared as Bommi in Suriya starrer Soorarai Pottru (2020).
 The next Tamil movie was Theethum Nandrum (2021).